techiescamp/kubernetes-learning-path/README.md

 If you are learning Kubernetes and preparing for Kubernetes certifications, these voucher codes will help you save money on your certification registration.

+CKA, CKAD, CKS, KCNA etc.. aspirants can **save 35%** today

 > [!IMPORTANT]
-> 🚀  Kubernetes Certification aspirants can **save 35%** today using code **LUNAR26CT** at https://kube.promo/devops.
+> Use code **LUNAR26CT** at https://kube.promo/devops.
 It is a limited-time offer from the Linux Foundation.

 The following are the best bundles to **save 50%** with code **LUNAR26BUNCT**